greycsont/GreyAnnouncer/docs/README.md

 ### License
 - The file(s) in the **Lib/** folder are third-party and not authored by me.
 They are not covered by the License of this project.
 Please refer to the respective license(s) of those files.

+## License Change

+Starting from version 1.0.2, this project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).

+Previous versions were licensed under the MIT License.

+---
+Copyright (c) 2025 greycsont (also known as csont / 灰喉攻略组)

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>